 All staff members are chimpanzee caregivers in addition to their other duties.

 Diana Goodrich has worked for nonprofit organizations since 1996 and has MS degrees in psychology and animals & public policy.
 Her career in the nonprofit world has included a diverse range of experiences, including working with children with special needs, managing volunteers, leading research projects focusing on gestural communication in chimpanzees, and coordinating outreach efforts for a nonprofit film production company.
 She also spent three years as a caregiver and executive assistant for the Fauna Foundation, a sanctuary in Canada for chimpanzees who have been "retired" by laboratories and zoos.
 Her passion for animal protection has led her to volunteer for numerous organizations, including emergency response during Hurricane Katrina.
 Diana began working for Chimpanzee Sanctuary Northwest as the Director of Outreach before the Cle Elum Seven chimpanzees arrived.
-In her position she has produced increasingly successful fundraising events, overseen a growing social media presence, expanded the CSNW merchandise, and brought national and local media attention to the sanctuary.
-Aside from directly caring for the chimpanzees, connecting with individual supporters is the most fulfilling aspect of her job.
+In her positions she has produced increasingly successful fundraising events, overseen a growing social media presence, and brought national and local media attention to the sanctuary.
+In her role as Co-Director, she oversees fundraising, marketing and communications.
+Diana loves directly caring for the chimpanzees and connecting with individual supporters.

 J.B.
 Mulcahy began working with chimpanzees in 1998.
 His initial fascination with ape language studies led him to the Chimpanzee and Human Communication Institute at Central Washington University, where he eventually earned his MS in Primate Behavior.
 Upon learning about the plight of chimpanzees in laboratories, J.B.'s focus quickly turned from research to advocacy.
 He went on to work for the Fauna Foundation, the first sanctuary to rescue HIV-infected chimpanzees.
 In addition to his experience with chimpanzees, J.B. has also worked in the fields of construction and farm animal welfare.
-As Director of Operations, J.B. is responsible for overseeing the care of the chimpanzees at CSNW.
-He has also designed and built many improvements to the facility, including Young's Hill, the chimps' 2-acre habitat.
+As Director of Operations, J.B. was responsible for overseeing the care of the chimpanzees at CSNW and also designed and built many improvements to the facility, including Young's Hill, the chimps' 2-acre habitat.
+In his role as Co-Director, J.B. also oversees finances and human resources as part of his overall role of operational oversight.

 Katelyn Daugherty, Office Manager